marxmit7/imhack/README.md

 A Python practise repository!

 ## Structure
-Each script/topic goes inside it's own folder with a README.md

-Line 1 of the README should be a H1 title of the script/topic

-Line 3 of the README should be a H2 short description
+Each script/topic goes inside it's own folder with a README.md Line 1 of the README should be a H1 title of the script/topic Line 3 of the README should be a H2 short description

+Folders must **not** have spaces in the name otherwise the folder links **will not work**

 e.g.
 ```